Islam in Mizoram

+History

+The advent of Islam in Mizoram dates to the late nineteenth century, when Muslim soldiers serving under the British colonial forces arrived during the Lushai Expedition (1871–1872 and 1889–1890).
+A number of sepoys who accompanied the expeditionary troops were of Muslim background, marking the first recorded presence of Islam in the region.

+Although their numbers remained small, the continued military presence, migration of traders from present-day Assam and Bengal, and later government employment contributed to the gradual settlement of Muslims in Mizoram throughout the twentieth century.
+The population of the community expanded slowly but consistently, forming small clusters across what became the districts of the modern state.

 Culture

-Muslims in Mizoram celebrate Eid al-Fitr at the high school ground in Zarkawt, Aizawl, which is 15 minutes away from the Aijal Mosque (Note: The Aijal Mosque, established in 1909, is the only mosque in Aizawl and the oldest mosque in Mizoram).
-The ground is near a church, showing harmony between the Christians and Muslims of Mizoram.
+Muslims in Mizoram celebrate Eid al-Fitr at the high school ground in Zarkawt, Aizawl, which is 15 minutes away from the Aijwal Mosque.
+(Note: The Aijal Mosque, established in 1909, is the only mosque in Aizawl and the oldest mosque in Mizoram) The ground is near a church, showing harmony between the Christians and Muslims of Mizoram.

 Quran is also Translated in Mizo languages.